daamien/blog/_drafts/2017-10-26-lets_build_better_graphic_tools_for_postgresql.md

 The PostgreSQL code base is developped and maintained by a swarm of developers from all over the world, communicating constantly together...
 If you subscribed to the psql-hackers mailing list, you know that it's humanly impossible to follow every discussions on a daily basis.
-However when it comes about Graphic Tools, the situation is completely opposite.
+However when it comes about graphic tools, the situation is completely opposite.
 There's little discussion happening between the different developpers.
 Every project seems like an oasis in the middle of the desert.